Skip to main content

 Facilities

-The Honors Program is located in Kayser Hall, suite 208.
-There is a student lounge for studying and relaxing, a small kitchen with a microwave and refrigerator for lunches, and computer facilities (including FREE printing).
+The Honors Program is in Kayser Hall, suite 208.
+There is a larger student lounge for studying and relaxing, a small kitchen with a microwave and refrigerator for lunches, and computer facilities (including FREE printing).
+There are several smaller, cosy study rooms too.
 These facilities are open to Honors Program students 24 hours a day and can be used for individual or group study.
-Evening access requires coding on your Mavcard; you can complete the form required for such coding once the semester begins (in person in Honors!).
+Additional study rooms in Mav Landing are also available (reserve with Program staff).

 Honors students are also eligible to apply for a carrel at Criss library